Fristi/bazel-deck/slides.md

 # Define a `WORKSPACE`

-- You can import existing _rules_ like
+- For every repo there is _one_ `WORKSPACE` file which defines  global inputs with _rules_
+    - Global inputs with pinned versions like
-  - Scala
+      - Scala compiler
       - Typescript
-  - External JVM artifacts
+      - JVM deps
-  - Docker
+    - These global inputs are the same for _all_ targets

 ---